chippmann/ch.hippmann.godot.replication/README.md

 Nodes of type `Replicated` expose an editor property `managedScenes`.
 This you need to fill with all the packed scenes you want to have replicated.
 Once such a scene is added as a direct child of `Replicated` on the network authority it gets also spawned on all other peers.
-So keep in mind to fill this property in the editor and properly define you network authorities for the `Replicated` nodes!
+So keep in mind to fill this property in the editor and properly define your network authorities for the `Replicated` nodes!

 If the root node of a managed scene implements `Synchronized`, data you defined as `syncOnSpawn` in your `syncConfig` gets synced automatically on spawn of the child scene on a peer.
 More on that later.